Sharon Keogan: Spreading false and misleading information

 In 2023 and throughout 2024, TheJournal.ie debunked several online posts by Keogan.
 These included false claims of children being human trafficked to County Mayo, the misleading attribution of statistics to assert that Dublin had the "worst homelessness" of any major city in the western world (alongside the #IrelandIsFull hashtag) and the incorrect assertion that Bangladeshi asylum seekers in County Westmeath were provided with a "free home".

 In March 2024, the Electoral Commission issued a statement after Keogan erected misleading campaign posters during the 2024 Irish constitutional referendums.
 Keogan's posters stated that "Don't force mothers out to work… Vote No".
 The statement read "An Coimisiún Toghcháin (The Electoral Commission) is clear that one of the posters which have been posted in a number of areas in Dublin and elsewhere under the imprint of Senator Sharon Keogan is an incorrect representation of what people are being asked to vote on this Friday", and that Keogan's posters "misrepresents what the current provision and its proposed amendment actually mean".
 Keogan stood by her posters and complained about the commission's intervention.

+Gareth Sheridan presidential campaign

+In 2025, Keogan helped Gareth Sheridan seek support from county councils for a nomination for the presidential election.
+He ultimately secured support from two councils, with four councils required for a nomination.